mauriaristi/otilib/doc/source/aboutus.rst

 The following is a list of contributors for the development of the ``otilib/pyoti`` library.

 Mauricio Aristizabal,
-Manuel J. Garcia,
-Harry Millwater,
 Samuel Roberts,
 Jose-Leonel Hernandez-Estrada

+Special thanks to advisorship from the following people

+Manuel J. Garcia (Ph.D. sdvisor)
+Harry Millwater (Postdoc advisor)

 Acknowledgements